Jimmy Graham expected to return soon from ‘medical episode,’ Saints coach Dennis Allen says

 “I expect to see Jimmy out here, hopefully tomorrow,” Saints coach Dennis Allen said following practice Tuesday night.
 “We’ll see, but I don’t think this is going to be anything that’s going to cause him to miss a significant amount of time.”

-Dr. John Amoss, the Saints’ team physician, has said Graham likely had a seizure and was disoriented when he was picked up by authorities in Orange County on Friday night.
+Dr. John Amoss, the Saints’ team physician, has said Graham, a star athlete at Goldsboro High School and the University of Miami, likely had a seizure and was disoriented when he was picked up by authorities in Orange County on Friday night.

 The Saints had flown to California last Wednesday for joint practices with the Los Angeles Chargers in advance of New Orleans’ 22-17 victory in both teams’ second preseason game on Sunday night.